8 Best Ways to Reheat Tamales (Steamer, Stove, Air Fryer & More)

 How to Reheat Tamales in an Instant Pot

-Reheating tamales in the Instant Pot or electric pressure cooker is another good option.
-Just like the tamalera our tamales will have moist tamales that are soft on the inside and outside.
+Reheating tamales in the Instant Pot or electric pressure cooker is another great option.
+Just like the tamalera, you’ll get tamales that are moist and soft both inside and out.

-For this method you can use sweet or savory tamales and either cooked or frozen and thawed tamales will work fine.
-You can use the steamer basket or rack that come with your pot, or use a regular metal vegetable steamer basket.
+This method works for savory or sweet tamales, cooked or frozen and thawed.
+You can use the steamer basket or rack that came with your pot, or a regular metal vegetable steamer basket.

-• Add cold water to your IP’s pot making sure that the water doesn’t reach above the steamer rack or basket.
-You’ll need to add at lease one cup.
+• Add room temperature water to your Instant Pot, making sure it doesn’t reach above the steamer rack or basket.
+You’ll need at least one cup.

 • Arrange hydrated or softened corn husks around the bottom of the steamer basket.

-• Then place the tamales, open end up, onto the basket.
-Cover with some more hydrated corn husks or tin foil, then place the lid on the pot.
+• Place the tamales, open end up, onto the basket.
+Cover with more hydrated corn husks if desired, then place the lid on the pot.

-• Set valve to Sealing, select High Pressure cooking and set the temperature to 10 minutes for cooked and thawed cold tamales, and set to 15 minutes for cooked frozen tamales.
+• Set the valve to Sealing, select High Pressure, and set the time to 10 minutes for cooked and thawed tamales, or 15 minutes for cooked frozen tamales.

-• If reheating cold tamales do a quick release of the pressure, if you used frozen tamales then let it naturally release for 5 minutes before doing a quick release.
+• For cold tamales, do a quick release.
+For frozen tamales, let it naturally release for 5 minutes before quick releasing.

-• Carefully remove the tamales from the pot or leave inside the pot until ready to serve to keep them warm.
+• Carefully remove the tamales from the pot, or leave them inside to stay warm until ready to serve.

 How to Reheat Tamales in The Microwave

 This method works best for cooked, cold tamales.
 The microwave isn’t a good way to reheat frozen tamales.
-If you thaw them out first in the microwave then heat them, they will most likely turn soggy.
-It’s a good idea to thaw the frozen tamales on the counter before reheating in the microwave.
+If you thaw them out in the microwave first, they’ll most likely turn soggy, so it’s better to thaw frozen tamales before microwaving.

-Either savory or sweet tamales can be reheated in the microwave.
+Either savory or sweet tamales can be reheated this way.

-• Cover the wrapped cold or thawed tamales with damp paper towel then place them on a microwave-safe plate but don’t overcrowed.
-(If you remove the corn husk or banana leaf you don’t need to use the paper towel.)
+• Cover the wrapped, cold or thawed tamales with a damp paper towel, then place them on a microwave-safe plate without overcrowding.
+If you remove the corn husk or banana leaf, you don’t need the paper towel.

-• Set your microwave to medium heat and microwave tamales for 2 minutes.
+• Set your microwave to medium heat and microwave for 2 minutes.

-• Carefully check the tamales for temperature to make sure they’re heated thoroughly inside.
-If not microwave another minute at a time.
+• Check the tamales carefully to make sure they’re heated through.
+If not, microwave another minute at a time.

 One vegan mole tamale on top of a banana leaf and drizzled with mole sauce.